 Please refer to Policy 4.10, Use of Cornell’s Name, Logos, Trademarks, and Insignias before using Cornell name or marks in any international marketing or communications materials.

 Authority to sign contracts on behalf of Cornell

-With some limited exceptions, staff and faculty members do not have authority to sign international contracts/agreements on behalf of Cornell, including any of its colleges, schools or units.
-In General, signing authority is reserved to University Counsel, The Vice Provost for International Affairs, Deans and certain Directors.
-If you have any questions about signatory authority, contact Laurie Damiani in the Office of the Vice Provost for International Affairs (firstname.lastname@example.org).
+With some limited exceptions, staff and faculty members do not have authority to sign international contracts or agreements on behalf of Cornell, including any of its colleges, schools or units.
+In general, signing authority is reserved for University Counsel, the Vice Provost for International Affairs, Deans and certain Directors.
+If you have any questions about signatory authority, contact Laurie Damiani in the Office of the Vice Provost for International Affairs (email@example.com).